Skip to main content

 Immunotherapy

-Immunotherapy involves boosting the body's own defences to fight disease.
-It's one of the approaches that has been very effective in other diseases such as cancer.
+Immunotherapy involves boosting the body's immune system to fight disease.
+It's been effective at treating some other long-term diseases such as cancer.

-In dementia, some studies have used vaccination against abnormal proteins that build up in the brain in Alzheimer's disease.
-Other studies have used monoclonal antibodies (manmade versions of immune system proteins) to target these proteins to slow the disease.
+Different types of immunotherapy treatment for dementia have been trialled in recent years, or are currently being studied.
+For example, some studies have tried using a vaccination against abnormal proteins that build up in the brain in Alzheimer's disease.
+Other studies have used monoclonal antibodies (artificial versions of immune system antibodies) to target the abnormal proteins to try to slow the disease progressing.

 Read more about the specific trials at Join Dementia Research